Claire studied for a master's degree in Music at City, University of London and graduated in 2013.

 Do you have any advice for someone who might be considering this course?

 Go for it!
-There are so many hidden treasures in the music department (the binaural microphones being just one.. two?).
+There are so many hidden treasures in the performing arts department (the binaural microphones being just one.. two?).
 From joining a new ensemble and performing in the City Summer Sounds Festival, to learning how to mix in surround-sound, or setting up your own student study group, you will not be left wanting!

 Date of interview: